Surya5286/solid-design-principles/src/design/principles/srp/SingleResponsibilityPrinicple.md

 - **Dependency Direction**: Business rules (`ShopCart`) do not depend on I/O or DB; presentation and persistence depend on the cart (not vice versa).
 - **Open/Closed Principle (OCP) synergy**: Add new output channels (PDF/email) or repositories (JDBC/JPA/NoSQL) via new classes—**no modification** to `ShopCart`.
 - **Testability**:
-  - `ShopCart` tests are pure and side-effect free.
+  - `ShopCart` tests are pure and side effect free.
   - `ShoppingCartPrinter` can be tested by capturing output or injecting a `Writer`.
   - `SaveProduct` can be tested with a mock/fake repository.